 Shelley Anderson, Awards Coordinator

-An invaluable resource to the Next Generation Indie Book Awards, Shelley Anderson brings her managerial, organizational and people skills to help run and coordinate many aspects of the awards program.
-In the Spring of each year, Shelley is entrenched working long days and pulling the odd all nighters to ensure that everything that is required for the awards program and the promotion of the Winners and Finalists after they have been determined, is handled in a timely manner.
+An invaluable resource to the Next Generation Indie Book Awards, Shelley Anderson works well under pressure and brings her managerial, organizational, communication and people skills to help run and coordinate the awards program.
+In the Spring of each year, Shelley is entrenched working long hours to ensure that everything that is required for the awards program and the promotion of the Winners and Finalists is handled.

 Gareth Esersky, Advisor

 Gareth is a literary agent, editor, reviewer and author and has worked in the publishing industry for thirty years.
 Formerly an editor at major trade publishing houses, Gareth has been affiliated with the Carol Mann Literary Agency since 1993 and is a reviewer for Publishers Weekly.
 Since the inception of the Next Generation Indie Book Awards, Gareth has acted as an invaluable advisor and judge bringing her experienced perspective from many years in the industry.

 As co-founder of the Next Generation Indie Book Awards, Catherine Goulet is in her ninth year serving as Awards Chairperson for this esteemed book awards program.
 Catherine brings over twenty-five years of executive management, entrepreneurial and publishing experience to put together and run the largest not-for-profit book awards program for indie authors and independent publishers.
 One of Catherine's goals is to make the Next Generation Indie Book Awards the "Sundance" for indie books.
 Catherine is also the Co-CEO of FabJob Inc., an award- winning indie and medium sized publishing house named the #1 place to get published online by Writer's Digest.